rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 Slings are simple and easily-made ranged weapons that can fling stones at dangerous speeds.
 Slings have the following properties:

 * **Ammunition:** You can use a sling to make an attack only if you have stones to fire from the sling.
 Each time you attack with the sling, you expend one stone.
 You can recover all expended stones after an encounter ends.
-* **Ranged:** A sling can be used to make a ranged attack against a creature within 30 feet \(80 feet with threat\), inflicting 💢 damage on a hit.
-Alternatively, it can be used to make a ranged attack against all creatures in a 25-foot cone \(35-foot cone with threat\), inflicting 💢 damage on a hit
+* **Ranged:** A sling can be used to make a ranged attack against a creature within 30 feet \(80 feet with disadvantage\), inflicting 💢 damage on a hit.
+Alternatively, it can be used to make a ranged attack against all creatures in a 25-foot cone \(35-foot cone with disadvantage\), inflicting 💢 damage on a hit
 * **Reload:** A sling can make one attacks before it must be reloaded as an action or bonus action.

 ### Slingshot